AllegorithmicSAS/sat-scons/readme.md

 * A camera for rendering the image

 Process
-* Checks that appleseed has already been downloaded, then downloads it and unpacks it if not.
 * Reads the template scene and replaces the filenames for the textures with the ones for the current material
 * Writes out the updated appleseed scene file to the temp directory
 * Invokes the appleseed command line renderer on updated appleseed scene to render the image